SimpleFinance/chef-builder/README.md

 `node.override[:polyglot][:ruby][:enable] = false`.
 You can do the same for Java, Python, Clojure, and Android (disabled by default).

+## Questions?
+Hop on ##simple on Freenode with any questions or concerns.

 ## Author
 Simple Finance <ops@simple.com>